itsubaki/gostruct/README.md

 # gostruct

-Runtime struct builder in Go.
+A runtime struct builder in Go.

 ## Examples